XFan2018/size-estimation-experiment/README.md

 - absbox: boxes of absolute size, size of each box is the same across the dataset.
 - grid: 20 boxes, each signifies 5% of the volume
+- none: no assistance tool is applied, the unit will be set to `percent` automatically

 e.g.
 ```bash